“Replication is an enzyme governed process, in which new DNA molecule is formed by the process of semi-conservative DNA replication.”

 Put simply, when all the DNA strands synthesize and DNA polymerase is removed, the process is terminated.
 Let me explain it to you in detail.

 Many things are still left to complete.
 RNA primer should be removed, gaps between nucleotides should be filled, polymerase must be halted and proofreading must be completed.
+Note that Polymerase governs the process of proofreading.

 We first need to understand replication, not on a single strand, but on a broad scale, consider all DNA of chromosomes.
 As we said, replication occurs simultaneously in many locations.